-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Beard is shown as a purple triangle. (analysis methodology)
+Beard is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Beard sponsored bills primarily in these issue areas:

 Armed Forces and National Security (21%) Crime and Law Enforcement (17%) Government Operations and Politics (16%) Labor and Employment (13%) Taxation (13%) Environmental Protection (8%) Health (5%) Economics and Public Finance (5%)

 Some of Beard’s most recently sponsored bills include...

 - H.R.
 7015 (97th): Office of Strategic Trade Act of 1982

 - H.R.
 6969 (97th): A bill to amend the Federal-State Extended Unemployment Compensation Act of 1970 ...